muratk3n/thirdwave/en/tweets/2020/week14d.md

 the FRICKIN SPPANISH FLU.
 We gain time, reduce deaths, in the meantime work on treatment etc.

-"We dont know the real dividing number / denominator of the virus infected to calculate the real death rate".
+"We dont know the real divisor of the virus infected to calculate the real death rate".

 *2020-4-2 7:57:11*